Submission Guidelines

 • Keywords

-• IMRD format (Introduction, Methods, Results, and Discussion)
+• IMRD format for Research Articles (Introduction, Methods, Results, and Discussion)

 • 3.
-Results and discussion (including topical subsections - 3.1, 3.2...)
-It is advisable to submit a combined Results and discussion section.
+RESULTS AND DISCUSSION (including topical subsections - 3.1, 3.2... in title case) It is advisable to submit a combined Results and discussion section.
 However, if authors prefer to submit two distinct Results and Discussion sections, they should justify this choice in the cover letter.

 • Acknowledgments